ybs294000/SalaryScope/docs/ProjectReport.md

 The system further enhances user experience by providing advanced features such as batch prediction, scenario analysis, prediction confidence estimation, and personalized career insights.
 A cloud-based authentication and storage system using Firebase enables secure user management and persistent prediction history tracking.

 SalaryScope serves as a decision-support tool for job seekers, students, and professionals, helping them understand salary expectations, improve negotiation strategies, and make informed career decisions.
+The system also includes a structured feedback mechanism that allows users to rate prediction accuracy and submit optional actual salary data, enabling continuous quality assessment.

 ---